 Here are a total of 126 motorhome pitches, which are located in three divided zones, each with their own character.
 There are both toilet and shower facilities as well as the opportunity to wash clothes.

-Marsk Camp also offers the possibility of renting a glamping tent.
-A total of 6 tents have been erected, and each tent can accommodate 6 people with its 24 m2.
-There is virtually nothing that the glamping tents do not contain, as there is a living room, refrigerator, hob, kettle, crockery, terrace with barbecue and furniture and much more.
+Marsk Camp also offers the option of renting a glamping tent.
+A total of 12 tents have been erected.
+There is virtually nothing that the glamping tents do not include, as there is both a living room, fridge, hob, kettle, crockery, terrace with barbecue and furniture and much more.
 Each glamping tent comes with its own toilet facilities, just a few meters from the tent itself.

 Ice house and restaurant

 The camp has both one ice house and one restaurant.
 The restaurant uses fresh and local ingredients to give guests the best possible experience.
 They give their guests a promise: “All our guests should go happier from here than when they arrived.”